 Flap surgery: The gums are lifted in this treatment to remove tartar from beneath them.
 Patients with deep gum pockets can benefit from this surgery.

 What if I don’t get treated for gum disease?

 Gum disease may lead to increased oral health problems, such as tooth loss, destroyed gum tissue, plaque buildup, chewing problems, and more.
 If left untreated, periodontal disease can affect your overall health, including your heart.
 Your bloodstream can be affected by the buildup of plaque in the gums because the same bacteria found in gums can be sent to the heart through a compromised bloodstream.
 Periodontitis exacerbates heart problems like heart disease, strokes, strokes, and heart attacks.

 Is laser dentistry an effective way to treat gum disease?

 Yes.
 Dental lasers have been used for quite some time to effectively and quickly treat gum disease.
 Laser dentistry is especially effective for patients with advanced stages of periodontitis, patients who do not need or want oral surgery, and patients who need quick treatment with little downtime.

 No. Gum disease is not a contagious, transmissible disease.
 Although, the bacteria that leads to gum disease can be spread through saliva because gum disease is an inflammatory reaction to harmful bacteria.
 In essence you can spread the harmful bacteria, but this does not mean that the person you spread it to will actually develop gum disease.

 Schedule an Appointment

 Treat gum disease at the source in our Lancaster or Palmdale offices.
-Call Premier Dental Care’s Lancaster office at (661) 948-6700 or schedule an appointment online here.
-You can call our Palmdale office at (661) 273-6565 and schedule an appointment online here.
+Call our Lancaster, CA dentist office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
+Call our Palmdale, CA dentist office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.